King's Pyon: Landmarks

 There is one Grade I, two Grade II*, and 17 Grade II listed buildings in King's Pyon, some also one of 17 listed ancient monuments.

 The Grade I sandstone parish church of St Mary, within the village dates to the 12th century with later changes and an 1872 restoration.
 It is of cruciform plan and comprises a two-bay chancel, a four-bay nave with a 12th-century blocked doorway, a three-stage tower with battlemented parapet, and north and south face opposing clocks.
 The tower's central south doorway possibly dates to the 17th or 18th century.
 A gabled probably 20th-century porch is at the south of the nave, and a vestry is on the north side of the chancel.
 The north transept with pine roof is 19th century.
 The east end of the nave shows evidence of an earlier chancel roof.
 The chancel arch is 12th century.
 The chancel south wall incorporates a piscina with drain and priest door.
 In the north wall of the chancel is a door to the vestry in which is a 1732 wall monument of white marble, and a 19th-century cast iron parish chest embossed with the letters "Coalbrookdale".
 A chest tomb supports effigies of an armoured man lying beside a woman.
 Chancel wall monuments date from the 18th to mid-19th-century.
-The stained glass east window shows the Nativity, Crucifixion and Ascension, below which is an panelled oak reredos and a mid-19th-century altar rail.
+The stained glass east window shows the Nativity, Crucifixion and Ascension, below which is a panelled oak reredos and a mid-19th-century altar rail.
 Fixtures and fittings include two fonts, one with a cylindrical bowl which possibly dates to the 15th century, a late 19th-century decorative cast iron heater and 20th-century bronze-finished lamps hanging from chains in each of the transepts, an oak lectern, a reading desk and a pulpit, and 19th-century pine pews.

 The Grade II* Black Hall, today in a farm yard at the south of the village, is a house possibly dating to the 15th century, with changes at c.17th.
 It is L-plan and of timber framing with infills of plaster and red brick on a sandstone plinth.
 The roof is tiled and hipped.
 The eastern two bays are of a former medieval hall house to which two ranges were appended in the early 17th century.

 Butthouse, at the south of the parish and Grade II listed, is a house dating to the early 17th century with later changes.
 It is L-plan, gabled, of timber framing with brick nogging (infill), and of two storeys with attics, and with external sandstone chimney stacks at the north.
 The east garden front has projecting two-storey gables.
 To the north-west of Butthouse is a gatehouse, of square plan, timber framed with plaster infill, and a cross-gabled tiled roof.
 Of two storeys, the first is jettied over the ground floor.